codecraftblog/codecraftblog.github.io/_posts/2020-08-17-ios-interview-quest-array.md

 > Use Swift Array's `prefix(_:)` method to extract the first 'n' elements.
 >
-> The prefix method safefguards against fetching elements that are beyond the elements in the array.
+> The prefix method safeguards against fetching elements that are beyond the elements in the array.
 > `prefix(_:)` returns all the elements of the array if n exceeds the number of elements in the array.

 ```swift